OpenSpace/OpenSpace-Docs/using-openspace/scene-panel/index.md

 To get the rest of the tree back, clear the search box.

 ## Turning Data On and Off
+One of the primary uses of the Scene Panel is to turn data sets on and off.
+Using the check box besiide each data set's name in the panel, you can toggle the data set on or off.

 ## Hierarchial Structure
+The Scene Panel has a hierarchial structure, expanding deeper and deeper depending on how many items and nested settings you have.
+At its most basic, each data set will have at least three submenus:
+- Renderable: where all of the settings for the renderable used by the data set can be changed---the look of the data set.
+- Scale: where you can scale the data up or down spatially.
+- Translation: where you can move the data set spatially in x, y, z.

 Renderable, Scale, Translation
 even labels have these